heikowesterburg/heikowesterburg.github.io/content/en/publication/anders-38-2020/index.md

 ---
-title: 'Eine Beschreibung des Bilderlebens aus dem Museum Ludwig in Köln'
+title: 'A description of BILDERLEBEN from the Museum Ludwig in Cologne'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here